katharinalisalin/demo-bug-template/contribution.md

 - focus on what's best for the community and show empathy towards other community members
 - follow the standards of acceptable behavior

-## Incomplete issues and CoC violations

-Us maintainers reserve the right and have the responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned with the Code of Conduct and our guidelines.

-ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.